cry-daniel/cry-daniel.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm a second-year PhD student at Shanghai Jiao Tong University (SJTU), supervised by [Prof.Xiaoyao Liang](https://acalab.sjtu.edu.cn/) and [Prof.Zhuoran Song](https://songzhuoran.github.io/).
-My research focuses on Computer Architecture, specifically graph processing and graph neural networks (GNNs).
-I have also conducted research on optimizing sparse matrix multiplication and improving irregular access through prefetching techniques.
+I'm a second-year PhD candidate at Shanghai Jiao Tong University (SJTU), supervised by [Prof.Xiaoyao Liang](https://acalab.sjtu.edu.cn/) and [Prof.Zhuoran Song](https://songzhuoran.github.io/).
+My research lies in Computer Architecture, specifically system or architecure optimazations on graph applications (e.g. GNN).
+Recently, I’ve also developed an interest in efficient LLM inference, with a particular focus on speculative decoding.